ra559/cis106/_labs/lab2_debian.md

 * **Important:** Because your computer setup may differ from mine, unexpected issues may occur.
 If you run into problems, alternative versions of this lab can be created upon request, and I am available to assist via Zoom or in person. **Please do not wait until the last minute!**
 * If you encounter too many problems with VirtualBox, you may use VMware Workstation Player 17 instead.
 I plan to create a separate guide for VMware Player in the future.

+## Learning Outcomes
+* Learn to make virtual machines with Virtualbox
+* Learn how to install Debian 13
+* Learn how to use Git, GitHub, and VS Code for the purpose of the course

 ## Video Guide Here
 [Lab 2 Installing Debian 13 ](https://youtu.be/lu159mwLfls)